Bradltr95/DemoApp/README.md

 HOW TO DEPLOY APP:
 1. Download the repo and move the phpDemo folder to your root directory.

-2. run the following into your url assuming you are using a localhost localhost/phpDemo
+2. Type the following into your url assuming you are using a localhost localhost/phpDemo

 3. Create the database FIRST